oracle/graal/truffle/docs/TruffleStrings.md

 name, otherwise indices are based on codepoints.
 For example, the index parameter of`CodePointAtIndex` is codepoint-based, whereas `CodePointAtByteIndex` uses a byte-based index.

-The list of currently available operations is:
+The list of currently available operation nodes is:

 * [FromCodePoint](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/strings/TruffleString.FromCodePointNode.html):
   Create a new TruffleString from a given codepoint.